Ongoing work at Place-Saint-Henri station

 Impact on customer trips

-During the work, no bus stops are relocated, and the bus loop next to the main entrance will remain accessible.
+During the work, no bus stops are relocated, and the bus loop next to the main entrance remains accessible.

-Partitions will be installed on the platforms and in some areas inside the station, but they will not affect customer trips.
+Partitions are installed on the platforms and in some areas inside the station, but they will not affect customer trips.

 Impact on local residents

-• All businesses near the worksite will remain open.
-Safe access will be provided.
+- All businesses near the worksite are open.

-• The École Saint-Henri and public pool will remain accessible at all times.
+- The École Saint-Henri and public pool remain accessible at all times.

-Starting October 2, 2023, the pedestrian walkway on the north side of Saint-Jacques Street (opposite École Saint-Henri) will have to be temporarily closed.
+Since October 2, 2023, the pedestrian walkway on the north side of Saint-Jacques Street (opposite École Saint-Henri) is temporarily closed.
 This is necessary to carry out work around the entrance building, paving and sidewalk repairs.

-• Pedestrians will have to use the sidewalk on the south side of Saint-Jacques Street between St-Ferdinand and du Couvent.
+- Pedestrians have to use the sidewalk on the south side of Saint-Jacques Street between St-Ferdinand and du Couvent.

 For your safety, please follow all signs and cross the road at intersections.